A common question pondered by many compressed air users is whether they can use PEX for airlines within their system given that it’s so affordable.

 PEX Pipe for Compressed Air

 However, PEX piping is not rated for compressed air systems and is very susceptible to UV damage.
-This makes PEX not suitable for outdoor use as the UV-rays can significantly damage, so it is best suited to indoor air lines and those inside walls.
+This makes PEX not suitable for outdoor use as the UV rays can significantly damage it, so it is best suited to indoor airlines and those inside walls.

 Being exposed, or left outdoors, the pipe will harden and eventually crack.
 Using PEX for compressed air is also said, in some cases, to allow tiny amounts of air to leak through the plastic itself which is of course not by any means ideal in compressed air systems.